OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 **KiCad and Roland MonoFab SRM-20**

 [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) made [videos](https://www.youtube.com/watch?v=iOPbk1W3X5k&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=1)  for Fab Lab Reykjavík where he explains how to set up KiCad 8.

-The video is the first one in a playlist and the next videos explain the following:
+On [KiCad.org](hhttps://www.kicad.org/download/windows/) I downloaded the KiCad program and then installed it on the computer.
+On the [About KiCad](https://www.kicad.org/about/kicad/) site it says that KiCad is an open source software that can be used to design EDA or Electronic Design Automation.
+In [KiCad](https://www.kicad.org/) Schematic Editor is used to draw electronic circuit with thousands of symbols that can be found in libraries.
+The PCB Editor is then used to add elements (???) to the circuit.
+Then you can use the 3D viewer to preview your design.

 In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he explains how to hide librarys that are seldom used and add a KiCad library.

 In these three videos; [first part](https://www.youtube.com/watch?v=ZXyL5xjJb7w&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=3), [second part](https://www.youtube.com/watch?v=knyDOiUZNsc&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=4), [third part](https://www.youtube.com/watch?v=dM3h--A04W4&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=5)he explains how to use Scematic editor.

 This [video](https://www.youtube.com/watch?v=2oxuvwRuQNM&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=6) explains how to use the PCB editor.